HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 How does participation link with neuroscience?

 As mentioned, one of the most essential preconditions for efficient brain development is a feeling of security.
 If we do not feel comfortable in our environment, we become stressed.
 Stress restricts our prefrontal cortex resources.
-Our body responds to stress by raising our heartbeat and introducing adrenalin into our bloodstream.
+Our body responds to stress by increasing our heartbeat and releasing adrenaline into our bloodstream.
 We breathe more quickly, and our hands become sweaty.
 We focus on fight-or-flight.

-In the triangle of relationships conception, the children are so secure that they can give all their attention to the task at hand.
+In the triangle of relationships concept, children are so secure that they can give their full attention to the task at hand.
 They harness all their cognitive functions to identify and optimise learning opportunities.
 The Reggio Emilia approach views the child holistically.
 They accept the child on his/her terms, and the sense of belonging and nurturing is the basis of everything else.
 If this sounds repetitive, it is because the general organisation of the enterprise emphasises this belonging.

 In attachment theory, first outlined by John Bowlby, this sense of belonging helps us develop in a healthy and balanced way (Bowlby, 1977).
-It is important to raise the idea that not only children but educators and families benefit from this sense of attachment.
+It is essential to recognise that not only children but also educators and families benefit from this sense of attachment.

 C. Principles that encapsulate the METHODOLOGY of the schools